 Yard sales, garage sales, tag sales, and yes…even PCS sales—whatever you call it, you’ve probably held one or two during your military years.
 If not, you’ve probably shopped one!
 Military families are excellent accumulators of stuff, but we can also be very savvy at reducing our clutter when a PCS move date approaches.
 If you’re facing a pending military move, maybe a yard sale is in order.
 This information will help you plan and execute a fun and profitable sale day.

-1) Collect: Information and Sale Items
+1) Collect Information and Sale Items

-Double check items for personal information.
+Double-check items for personal information.

 Generally, there are local laws for hosting sales.

-The best part was the Goodwill Truck stationed and waiting for sellers’ donations when they were finished!
+The best part is that, sometimes, the Goodwill Truck is stationed and waiting for sellers’ donations when they’re finished.
 These types of community sales work well when your street cannot handle the extra traffic or inadequate parking.
-Be warned, collective sales mean more tempting options to buy someone else’s junk.
+But, be warned, collective sales mean more tempting options to buy someone else’s junk.
 Don’t squander profits!

 2) Advertise: On and Offline

-Start with what you know: Facebook groups and Craigslist, of course.The era of Instagram is here, and it’s an easy place to showcase the good stuff up front for top dollar.
-Buyers might even contact you early if you offer a pre-sale a day or two in advance.
+Post in Facebook groups and Craigslist, of course.
+Instagram is an easy place to showcase the good stuff up front for top dollar.
+Buyers might even contact you early if you offer an in-person or virtual pre-sale a day or two in advance.
 These sites and others like Yard Sale Search and BooKoo easily list the who, what, when, and where for free.
 They can be very specific to neighborhoods or base locations.

 Plan for a couple of hours to create these masterpieces.
-It takes longer than you think to make them worthwhile and functional (and maybe reusable) Also remember, whatever goes up must come down--especially in neighborhoods where illegal signage is patrolled.
+It takes longer than you think to make them worthwhile and functional (and maybe reusable).
+Also, remember, whatever goes up must come down, especially in neighborhoods where illegal signage is patrolled.